raspberrypilearning/sensehat-scratch-mp3-player/en/step_7.md

 ## Challenge

-Want to make your project even cooler?
+Time to make your project even cooler!

 You could: